 Picking Up the Carte de séjour

 About a month after my appointment at the préfecture, I received a text message with a date, a time slot, and the amount of tax I would need to pay.
 The new date was about a month in the future.
 (There is a new procedure for Paris in which you are notified via text that your card is ready, but you need to book an appointment online to pick it up. )

 What to Bring

 - Timbre électronique / Timbre fiscal (Same thing—two different names)

 The tax is paid online, but you need to provide proof of purchase.
 You have a few options for receiving the scannable code.
 I recommend having the PDF emailed to you and then downloading it to your phone.
 Since it was my first time picking up a residence card, I printed out a copy of the timbre fiscal just in case, but it was not necessary.
-They were able to scan the code on my phone with no problem.
+At the préfecture in Paris, they were able to scan the code on my phone with no problem.

 Be Prepared to Wait